cnabio/cnab-spec/103-bundle-runtime.md

 fi
 ```

-This simple example executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `uninstall` is sent.
+This simple example executes Helm, installing the WordPress chart with the default settings if `install` is sent, or deleting the installation if `uninstall` is sent.

 An implementation of a CNAB runtime MUST support sending the following actions to an invocation image: